yusheng-ma/cct460-assignment6/README.md

 * best way of visualizing this information based on data viz principles
 * limitations of the data/findings, insights and inferences from the data

+limit 1: dont know how to cooperate on world map
+- use lib? way too strong
+- use google api way too strong
+- use predefine csv

 ## dataset info

 地理資訊：